jooy2/fsman/README.md

 Checks whether a file or folder in the specified path is a hidden file.
 Determines system hidden files for Windows and the presence or absence of a `.`(dot) for Linux and macOS or other operating systems.

+If Windows fails to get the file properties, it assumes the file is not hidden.

 - `filePath <String>`: File or directory path
 - `isWindows <Boolean>`: Whether the target operating system to be checked is Windows